-Imagine a foreigner moving to the US and not speaking much English.
+Imagine a foreigner moving to the U.S. and not speaking much English.
 It can be done in some areas, depending on what language they speak, but overall it would be very hard to have a fulfilling life in the United States without speaking decent English.
-At the very least, it would definitely limit you.
+At the very least, a language barrier would definitely limit you.
 Same thing in France.

 American social norms to AVOID in France >>

 4. If you haven’t done your research.
 So many people embark on big life changes without doing their research and that applies to moving to France big time.
 It’s so easy to think life here aligns with the romanticized notions we see in the media and we don’t dig deeper.